thomasbaustert/bundler-pgs/README.md

 For comments and question feel free to contact me: business@thomasbaustert.de

-Copyright © 2013 [Thomas Baustert](http://thomasbaustert.de), released under the MIT license
+Copyright by [Thomas Baustert](http://thomasbaustert.de), released under the MIT license